 If you suffer from breast sagging, a Breast Lift (Mastopexy) can bring your breasts back to a more youthful, high position.
-This surgery can also tighten the entire area if the skin and tissue has become lax.
+This surgery can also tighten the entire area if the skin and tissue have become lax.
 Sagging is a natural process that occurs as we age, and it can also occur in younger women due to genetics, pregnancy and breastfeeding, or weight loss.

 In some cases, there may not be enough breast tissue to create the round shape you desire.
 A Breast Augmentation/Breast Lift combination can both lift the breasts to a higher location while also increasing their size and enhancing their shape.
 This involves breast implants and requires no additional incisions.
 If you are interested in this combination surgery, please see our Breast Augmentation page for information about breast implants.